pink-prose/pink-prose/ideas.md

 - yoink [fimfic feature requests](https://docs.google.com/spreadsheets/d/1ODO__7LHj0Lc_DEgAhjlkiYvMfN0_K5y7wgFUvUjUxo/edit?usp=sharing) for ideas LEL
 - how do we host?
 - featured stories hmmmmm
-- license section for stories
 - ability to "link related stories", kinda like fimfic's sequel function, but also for things like alternative versions of stories (translations etc?)
 - I think we have no reason to disallow chat stories or green text stories
 - license field
   - if story has permissive license, add a "remix" button to stories?
     - author should be able to turn this off I think
+  - default license: all rights reserved
+  - default license per account setting
+  - "remix request" (defualt on), letting you send a request to the author of the original, and approval from that would be equivalent to written permission, however that works
 - tag blacklist (global blacklist, like they can't exist)
 - total site ranking and per fandom ranking
 - need a name need a name